svott03/MLI/README.md

 - Update predcition.py to only output prediction results (txt).
 - Place your prediction.py in ~/MLI/modelService/files.

 3. We are using MongoDB.
-Follow a quickstart guide to create a cluster and a database (<databaseName>) with your local IP address.
+Follow a quickstart guide to create a cluster and a database ("databaseName") with your local IP address.
 To connect with your database, go to Connect, choose Connect with your application and copy your Mongo URI.
-Replace <password> with your account password.
+Replace "password" with your account password.
 This URI string will be used later.
-Create a collection with name <trainingCollectionName>.
+Create a collection with name "trainingCollectionName".

 Now create the following environment variables for your URI, database name, and training collection.
 ```bash